Funeral Poems

 Uplifting funeral poems

-Some funeral poems can make us weep, and for many, that's what they want from a funeral poem.
+Some funeral poems can make us weep and for many, that's what we want from a funeral poem.

 But for others, something more uplifting, upbeat or even funny is more to their taste.
 So below are two examples of wonderfully, uplifting funeral poems that might resonate with your heart.